VineetUR1983/INetBankingV1/README.md

 - Store Dynamic Values into SharedJava Class to be available between differnt Test Runs
   -  Like New Customer Creation will Issue a CustomerID
   -  This CustId can be Stored in a Shared Class and then Used with EditCustomer Test Case

+1. Download Repo
+2. Run using Maven Commands
+    mvn clean install
+3. Tests will run in Chrome.